Festivals & Events

 Acres of purple lavender delight the senses

 With its iconic, orderly fields of flowers, Farm Tomita is one of the most photographed spots in Hokkaido , and a major draw in summer.
 While they make for spectacular photographs, the gentle hills carpeted in lavender and other blooms also fill the air with relaxing scents.
-While the farm is open from May to September, the iconic fields of lavender are best viewed in early to mid-July.
+While the farm has blooms from April to October, the iconic fields of lavender are best viewed from early to late July.

 - Taking pictures in front of the rolling, colorful hills of Irodori Field